Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-azure/microsoft-azure-quiz.md

 - [ ] Azure PowerShell
 - [ ] REST API

 #### Q28.
-You need to create tech support chatbot for Microsoft teams that interacts with users based on natural language processing (NLP).
+You need to create a tech support chatbot for Microsoft Teams that interacts with users based on natural language processing (NLP).
 The bot should be capable of processing differing sentence structures.
-Which Microsoft framework component will deliver this functionality?
+Which Microsoft Bot Framework component will deliver this functionality?
 - [x] LUIS
 - [ ] Text to Speech
 - [ ] QnA Maker
-- [ ] Recognizer
+- [ ] Form Recognizer

 #### Q29.
 You are implementing an application to manage automated warehouse operations for a global retailer.
 You need to design an enrollment process for IoT devices for production use.
 Solution requirements are as follows: Register IoT devices in bulk; encrypt all communication between devices and the Azure IoT cloud service; and implement Microsoft recommendations for device security.
 Which option should you choose?
 - [ ] managed identity (shared)